Rkothand/Boilerinvaders2.0/README.md

 we made the original in embedded C for an ST32 microcontroller, which had many limitations

-so i thought we could recreate utilizing pygame and give it a lot more depth
+so i thought I could recreate utilizing pygame and give it a lot more depth